robertvanlienden/silverstripe-elemental-advanced-edit/README.md

 ## Configuration
 By default, advanced editing is turned on.
-You can add the following variable to a element to turn advanced editing off.
+You can add the following variable to a element to turn advanced editing off:\
 `private static $advanced_editing = false;`

 The advanced edit link will only get rendered when inline editing.